Karthik13062002/Text-Encryption-Decryption/Readme.md

 # Text Encryptor

 ## Description
 Text Encryptor is a web-based application designed for text encryption and decryption.
 It allows users to input text, encrypt it using AES encryption, and then decrypt it back to its original form.
-The encryption keys are securely stored using Web Crypto API and local storage.

 ## Instructions to use
 1. Open `encryption.html` in a web browser.